trustedsec/tscopy/README.md

 Please report bugs in the issues section of the GitHub page.

 ## Bug Fixes and Enhancements
+### Version 3.0
+- Added Support for Alternative Data Stream.
+Request the root file and the ADS streams are copied
+- WildCard for the drive letter.
+Fixed Drives only.
+Example "\*:\$MFT"  will find the $MFT for all local drives
+- Logging issues.
+Failed copies are reporting failed again.
+- Filepath size limit of 256 removed.
 ### Version 2.0
 - Issue 1: Change sys.exit to raise Exception
 - Issue 2: The double copying of files.
 Full name and short name.